Mr. T: Early career

-While he was in his late twenties, Tureaud won two tough-man competitions consecutively.
+While he was in his late twenties, Mr. T won two tough-man competitions consecutively.
 The first aired as Sunday Games on NBC-TV under the contest of "America's Toughest Bouncer" which included throwing a 150 lb stuntman, and breaking through a 4 in wooden door.
-For the first event, Tureaud came in third place.
+For the first event, Mr. T came in third place.
 For the end, two finalists squared off in a boxing ring for a two-minute round to declare the champion.
 Making it to the ring as a finalist, he had as his opponent a 280 lb Honolulu bouncer, Tutefano Tufi.
 Within twenty seconds Mr. T gave the 6 ft 5 in Tufi a bloody nose, and later a bloody mouth.
-T won the match and thus the competition.
+Mr. T won the match and thus the competition.
 The second competition was aired under a new name, Games People Play, on NBC-TV.
 When interviewed by Bryant Gumbel before the final boxing match, Mr T. said, "I just feel sorry for the guy who I have to box.
 I just feel real sorry for him."
 This fight was scheduled to last three rounds, but Mr. T finished it in less than 54 seconds.
 The line, "I don't hate him but...
 I pity the fool" in the movie Rocky III was written by Sylvester Stallone, who is reputed to have been inspired by the interview.

 Acting roles and other work

-While reading National Geographic, Mr. T first noticed the unusual hairstyle for which he is now famous, on a Mandinka warrior.
+While reading National Geographic, Mr. T first noticed the hairstyle for which he is now famous, on a Mandinka warrior.
 He decided that adoption of the style would be a powerful statement about his African origin.
 It was a simpler, safer, and more permanent visual signature than his gold chains, rings, and bracelets.

 In 1980, Mr. T was spotted by Sylvester Stallone while taking part in NBC's "America's Toughest Bouncer" competition, a segment of NBC's Games People Play.
 Although his role in Rocky III was originally intended as just a few lines, Mr. T was eventually cast as Clubber Lang, the primary antagonist.
 His catchphrase "I pity the fool!" comes from the film; when asked if he hates Rocky, Lang replies, "No, I don't hate Balboa, but I pity the fool."
 He subsequently appeared in another boxing film, Penitentiary 2, and on an episode of the Canadian sketch comedy series Bizarre, where he fights and eats Super Dave Osborne, before accepting a television series role on The A-Team.
 He appeared in an episode of the NBC sitcom Silver Spoons, reprising his old role as bodyguard to the character Ricky Stratton (played by Ricky Schroder).